-No. LawCash® lawsuit financing is not a loan.
+No. LawCash® lawsuit financing is not a loan, although many call the services LawCash provides “lawsuit loans”.
 If LawCash® provides plaintiff pre-settlement funding in one of your cases, your client will have to repay LawCash® only if you settle or win the lawsuit.
 If you lose your case, your client will owe us nothing.

 Are there any fees to pay up front with LawCash® plaintiff lawsuit financing?
 Will there be monthly payments?